 Striking Arts

 Striking arts, like kickboxing and karate, have always been a big part of combat sports.
-They focus on improving striking skills, getting physically fit, and learning how to defend yourself.
-Karate started in the Ryukyu Kingdom long ago and kickboxing has become popular all over the world.
-These arts are now key parts of martial arts.
+They focus on improving striking skills, getting physically fit, and learning how to defend themselves.
+Karate originated in the Ryukyu Kingdom long ago, and kickboxing has become popular worldwide.
+These arts are now integral to martial arts.

 Kickboxing

 Kickboxing mixes boxing moves with karate kicks and leg strikes.
-Kickboxing has become very popular worldwide, thanks to its mix of punches, kicks, and getting physically fit11.
+Kickboxing has become very popular worldwide, thanks to its mix of punches, kicks, and physical fitness11.
 It’s great for building strong legs and staying balanced while hitting hard.
-This makes it useful for both fighting in competitions and defending yourself.
+This makes it useful for both competing and defending oneself.

 Karate

-Karate is a traditional Japanese fighting style known for its wide range of strikes, like punches, kicks, knee strikes, and elbow strikes11.
-It’s practiced all over the world, with different styles focusing on self-defense, sports, or traditional values12.
-Its history goes back to the 1400s in the Ryukyu Kingdom, influenced by Chinese martial arts11.
+Karate is a traditional Japanese martial art characterized by a wide range of strikes, including punches, kicks, knee strikes, and elbow strikes.
+It’s practiced worldwide, with styles that emphasize self-defense, sports, or traditional values 12.
+Its history dates back to the 1400s in the Ryukyu Kingdom, influenced by Chinese martial arts.

-Kickboxing and karate keep drawing people into the world of combat sports.
+Kickboxing and karate continue to draw people into the world of combat sports.
 They offer a mix of physical training, technical skills, and cultural heritage.
-As they grow, they keep inspiring and pushing those who practice them.
-This makes them vital parts of the martial arts world.
+As they grow, they continue to inspire and motivate those who practice them.
+This makes them integral to the martial arts world.

 Grappling and Throwing Arts

 Grappling and throwing arts, like Judo and Brazilian Jiu-Jitsu, are exciting combat sports.
 They focus on throws, grappling, and submission holds.
-These arts show how to use an opponent’s momentum and energy effectively13.
+These arts show how to use an opponent’s momentum and energy effectively.

 Judo